Clitoral erection: Physiology

 During sexual arousal, arterial blood flow to the clitoris is increased, and within the clitoris, the arteries further branch to supply the erectile tissues.
 The trabecular smooth muscles of the erectile tissue relax increasing blood flow to fill the vascular spaces, and expanding the erectile tissues until they are fully engorged with blood.
 The ischiocavernosus and bulbocavernosus muscles contract, compressing the dorsal vein of the clitoris.
 This compression of the vein restricts drainage of the erectile structures, trapping the blood.
 This process stretches the tunica albuginea.
 As a result, the clitoris becomes tumescent to accommodate the increased intracavernosous pressure.
 The tunica albuginea of the clitoris is made up of one layer making it more elastic than the tunica albuginea of the penis, which is composed of two layers.
 Erick Janssen (2007) elaborates on this reporting that "the corpora cavernosa of the clitoris are essentially similar to that of the penis except that there is no subalbugineal layer interposed between the tunica albuginea and the erectile tissue.
 In the penis, this tissue engorges with blood during sexual arousal and becomes compressed against the unyielding tunica, creating penile rigidity – a true erection.
 The lack of this plexus in the clitoris indicates that while the organ can become tumescent or engorged, it cannot, like the penis, become stiffly erect.
 The clitoris thus does not become erect with sexual excitement, but engorged."
 In addition, the tunica albuginea around the glans is thinner than around the shaft in both the clitoris and penis.
 This gives the glans less firmness relative to the shaft.
 The extrusion of the glans clitoridis and thinning of the skin enhances sensitivity to physical contact.
 After a female has orgasmed, the erection usually ends, but this may take time.

 Medical conditions

 Clitoral priapism

 Priapism, while more common in males, is a condition that can also affect the clitoris.
-Symptoms include painful engorgement of the clitoris, swelling of the clitoris, and pain in the area around the clitoris.
+Symptoms include painful engorgement, swelling, and pain in the area around the clitoris.

-In non-human animals
+Other animals

 Among capuchin monkeys, clitoral erection is possible and makes the clitoris more visible than in its relaxed state where it is hidden by a preputial fold.